 Luther College English students and faculty do excellent work that is acknowledged on and off campus.

 Students and faculty regularly engage in collaborative research projects on a wide range of topics.
-In 2010 senior Laura Mohs co-presented a paper with a faculty member at the Blackfriars Shakespeare Conference.

 One or two English majors are regularly featured as outstanding seniors in the Luther College Alumni Magazine.